-The scientific method is a series of processes that people can use to gather knowledge about the world around them, improve that knowledge, and, through gaining knowledge, attempt to explain why and/or how things occur.
+The scientific method is a series of processes that people can use to gather knowledge about the world around them, improve that knowledge, and attempt to explain why and/or how things occur.
 This method involves making observations, forming questions, making hypotheses, doing an experiment, analyzing the data, and forming a conclusion.
 Every scientific experiment performed is an example of the scientific method in action, but it is also used by non-scientists in everyday situations.

 Scientific Method Steps

 The exact steps of the scientific method vary from source to source, but the general procedure is the same: acquiring knowledge through observation and testing.